yalemethods/SOP/test.md

 	Each coauthor should test the survey in its entirety using either the Preview Survey functionality or the Anonymous Link for web distribution.
 Both approaches record survey responses.

 	If research assistants are collaborating on the project, they should be allowed full access to the survey in order to review the survey instrument and flow.
-The primary researcher(s) may choose to copy the survey prior to sharing to research assistants, to avoid accidental changes or errors. [[I wonder if we should change this to just say--someone who didn't create the survey should go through taking the survey and looking at the survey flow element by element to make sure it makes sense, whether another co-author or an RA.]] [[I think we should recommend that a less-direct collaborator also examine the survey; we know that coauthors can still mess up.]]
+The primary researcher(s) may choose to copy the survey prior to sharing to research assistants, to avoid accidental changes or errors.
+Alternatively, if a research assistant is unavailable, the primary researchers should seek the assistance of external collaborators who were neither involved in creating the survey instrument, nor directly involved in the broader research project; this approach aims to minimize the potential for bias preventing the discovery of design flaws.

 	Test Responses (Tools &rarr; Test Survey) allow for computer-generated responses to all survey questions; depending on the complexity of survey flow and number of treatment arms, researchers may wish to collect twice as many test responses as intended human survey responses (using Test Responses, approximately half will fail the consent question).